sarbal/R_course/lessons/primer.md

 ## "Tidyr" versions
-We can do most all of this with [ggplot2](https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf).There are less things finicky things to worry about, and is generally more intuitive.
+We can do most of this with [ggplot2](https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf).
+It is generally more intuitive.
 ```
 g <- ggplot(iris, aes(x = Sepal.Length, y = Petal.Length))
 g